codeforamerica/ReqCheck/README.md

 The project was started after understanding the skilled resources necessary to evaluate a patient's record, and recognizing the benefit for a health clinic's work flow if one is able to evaluate a patient's record from the moment they walk in.
 It is designed to be a simple tool usable by a health clinic's intake staff.

+## How it works
+This project was developed using the information provided by the [CDC's implementation guide](http://www.cdc.gov/vaccines/programs/iis/interop-proj/downloads/logic-spec-acip-rec.pdf).
+The CDC provides guidelines for using the supporting data published yearly, and this information has been interpreted from that guide.

+### Terminology
+There are many terms that are important for interpretting the algorithm.
+Many of them are provided below.
+Others can be found in the [CDC's implementation guide]'s glossary.

+* **Antigen** - Foreign substance that triggers immune response.
+An antigen has many antigen series.
+* **Antigen Series** - One possible path to achieve perceived immunity to a disease.
+Has many antigen series doses.
+* **Patient Series** - Patient specified series required to satisfy a recommendation.
+A patient series is created with an antigen series combined with an individual patient, and is unique to the patient.
+Has many target doses.
+* **Antigen Series Dose** - Individually defined dose within an Antigen Series.
+Has many Antigen Series Dose Vaccines.
+* **Target Dose** - Patient specified dose required to satisfy a recommendation.
+A target dose is created with an antigen series dose combined with an individual patient, and is unique to the patient.
+A target doses is evaluated against an Antigen Administered Record to get a Target Dose Status (satisfied, not satisfied).
+* **Vaccine Dose Administered** - Record of an event where a vaccine was administered.
+Has many Antigen Administered Records and one vaccine.
+* **Vaccine** - Specific instance of medicine (which contains antigens).
+* **Antigen Administered Record** - Created for each antigen contained within a Vaccine Dose Administered.
+A single vaccine dose administered could have many antigen administered records
+    * **Example:** MMR vaccine dose administered has 3 antigen administered records.
+1 each for the antigens for Measles, Mumps and Rubella.
+* **Vaccine Group (Classification category)** - Describes broad categories of diseases.
+Can be one disease or many (Can have one or more antigens).
+This is usually to categorize diseases into groups known/used by medical professionals, and usually reflects a specific vaccine.
+    * **Example:** MMR is used for Measles, Mumps, Rubella, which is 3 separate diseases with 3 separate antigens
+* **Interval** - Space of time between a vaccine dose administered (and therefor antigen administered records as well)

+For a visual representation of how they work together, please see [this diagram](WHERE IS RACHEL!).

+### The Algorithm
+The algorithm is broken into many parts and runs through many different processes.
+All of the information from the CDC has been imported into the Postgres Database.
+It is then used to build patient specific requirements to check against the patient's vaccine record.

+#### Step 1
+All of the patient's vaccine doses administered are taken and used to create antigen administered records.
+A vaccine dose administered with multiple antigens creates multiple antigen administered records.
+The antigen administered records are then split into groups based on the specific Antigen they address.

+#### Step 2
+Each antigen has multiple antigen series.
+Each antigen series has many antigen series doses.
+This information is necessary to create ***PATIENT SPECIFIC*** information, used to evaluate the patient's vaccine record.

+    1. Each antigen combines the individual patient's information with each antigen series, creating many patient series nested below it
+    2. Each patient series passes the patient information to each antigen series dose, creating the target doses nested below it

+#### Step 3
+Evaluation of the patient serieses against the antigen administered records

+    1. Each antigen passes the patient and antigen specific 'antigen administered records' to each patient series
+    2. The patient series lines each 'antigen administered record' up to each target dose
+    3. The patient series loops through the target doses
+        * If the target dose is *NOT* able to be evaluated:
+            * It is dropped aside
+        * If the target dose is able to be evaluated (for example, sometimes the patient is not old enough):
+            * The target dose is evaluated using its specified logic against the next antigen administered record in line
+            * If the target dose is satisfied:
+                * The target dose is marked 'satisfied'
+            * If the target dose is not satisfied (due to invalid age, invalid interval from the previous antigen administered record):
+                * The antigen administered record is removed
+                * If there are more antigen administered records left to evaluate:
+                    * The next antigen administered record is evaluated against the target dose
+                * If there are no more antigen administered records:
+                    * The target dose is marked 'not_satisfied'
+    4. After all target doses have been evaluated, the patient series is evaluated based on the individual statuses of each target dose and the patient series logic.
+The patient series is given an evaluation status.
+#### Step 4
+Each antigen is evaluated based on the most complete patient series.
+If there is a patient series that is either 'completed' or ??'up to date'??, then the antigen is evaluated to be 'completed' or ??'up to date'??.

+If there is no series that is 'up to date', then the Antigen is marked 'not complete'.

 ## Getting Started

 ### Built With